 Programming and support

-Initial programming takes place 4 weeks after the operation.
+Initial programming takes place 3 or 4 weeks after the operation.
 It takes time to get used to listening with a cochlear implant but wearing it all the time and practising helps.
 You will receive ongoing support from our team of professionals.

 This video explains how we program a cochlear implant and the support available: